 \

-Before continuing with Ionel's moduli space, we shall quickly describe what moduli space is obtained using exploded manifolds.
+Before continuing with Ionel's moduli space, we quickly describe what moduli space is obtained using exploded manifolds.

-$\mathbb CP^{2}$ with the normal crossing divisor $D_{1}\cup D_{2}$ is a complex manifold with a normal crossing divisor, so the explosion functor described in \cite{iec} may be applied to it, giving an exploded manifold $\ex B$.
-Like all exploded manifolds, $\ex B$ has a tropical part, $\totb{\ex B}=[0,\infty)^{2}$, which the uninitiated reader may think of as the quadrant we have drawn in each of the tropical pictures above.
-Each holomorphic curve in $\ex B$ has a tropical part, which is a tropical curve in $\totb{\ex B}$.
-The tropical parts of the curves in $\ex B$ that correspond to lines in $\mathbb CP^{2}$ are the blue tropical curves drawn above, however now we do not care about the dotted lines corresponding to Ionel's levels.
+$\mathbb CP^{2}$ with the normal-crossing divisor $D_{1}\cup D_{2}$ is a complex manifold with a normal-crossing divisor, so the explosion functor from \cite{iec} applies, giving an exploded manifold $\ex B$.
+Like all exploded manifolds, $\ex B$ has a tropical part, $\totb{\ex B}=[0,\infty)^{2}$, spookily similar to the quadrant in the above tropical pictures.
+Each holomorphic curve in $\ex B$ has a tropical part --- a tropical curve in $\totb{\ex B}$.
+The tropical parts of the relevant curves in $\ex B$ are the blue tropical curves drawn above, however now we do not care about the dotted lines corresponding to Ionel's levels.
 The moduli space of such tropical curves is parameterised by the position of the central vertex.
 Because the tropical curves of the last type drawn above are special, we divide this moduli space along the corresponding ray $(1,1)$ so that the moduli space of these tropical curves is the following fan:

-One of the advantages of working with exploded manifolds is that the moduli space of curves in $\ex B$ is again an exploded manifold $\ex M$.
-The tropical part $\totb{\ex M}$ of this moduli space is the above moduli space of tropical curves.\footnote{In more general situations, the tropical part of the moduli space of curves is some union of moduli spaces of tropical curves, so things are a little more complicated.} In this case, the moduli space $\ex M$ itself is not particularly difficult to identify; it is the explosion of the toric manifold with the following moment map relative to the normal crossing divisor made up of the three upper right boundary divisors:
+The moduli space of relevant curves in $\ex B$ is again an exploded manifold $\ex M$.
+The tropical part $\totb{\ex M}$ of this moduli space is the above moduli space of tropical curves.\footnote{In more general situations, the tropical part of the moduli space of curves is some union of moduli spaces of tropical curves, so things are a little more complicated.} In this case, the moduli space $\ex M$ itself is easily identified --- it is the explosion of the toric manifold with the following moment map relative to the normal-crossing divisor made up of the three upper-right boundary divisors:

 \

 \